 Determines whether the value of the service option element is shown to the user.

 Indicates that a service option group is associated with this service option element.

-Selecting this field displays a list of tiered service option groups.
-You can select a service option group and a related tier type.
+Select this field to display a list of tiered service option groups.
+Associate a service option group and tier type.